TrueFi-Protocol/truefi-spec/TrueFi2.0.md

 ### Smart Contract Design

-#### Rate Adjuster
+#### Credit Model

-The Rate Adjuster module calculates interest rates for LOC and FTL.
+The Credit Model module calculates interest rates for LOC and FTL.
 The adjuster works according to the Phase 4 specification for calculating interest rates, taking into account the borrow limit and credit scores for each borrower.

 #### BorrowMutex

 BorrowMutex is a smart contract designed to restrict which products (LOC, FTL) a borrower can use.
 A borrower can choose between either a line of credit (LOC), or a fixed-term loan (FTL).
 The mutex tracks which product a borrower is using, and restricts the borrower from using the other product if they are already using one.
 A borrower can have one LOC per pool, or one FTL per pool.
-Between all pools, a borrwer can borrow up to their credit limit as calculated by the Rate Adjuster.
+Between all pools, a borrwer can borrow up to their credit limit as calculated by the Credit Model.

 #### DebtToken